jundalisay/sp/content/en/research/mohammad/quran/sura-040a.md

 <sup>24</sup> To Pharaoh, Hamaan, and Quaroon.
 But they said, “A lying sorcerer.”

-25. Then, when he came to them with the truth from Us, they said, “Kill the sons of those who have believed with him, and spare their daughters.”
-But the scheming of the unbe- lievers can only go astray.
+<sup>25</sup> Then, when he came to them with the truth from Us, they said, “Kill the sons of those
+who have believed with him, and spare their daughters.”

+But the scheming of the unbelievers can only go astray.

-26. Pharaoh said, “Leave me to kill Moses, and let him appeal to his Lord.
-I fear he may change your religion, or spread disorder in the land.”
+<sup>26</sup>  Pharaoh said, “Leave me to kill Moses, and let him appeal to his Lord.
+I fear he may
+change your religion, or spread disorder in the land.”

+<sup>27</sup> Moses said:

-27. Moses said, “I have sought the protection of my Lord and your Lord, from every tyrant who does not believe in the Day of Account.”
+“I have sought the protection of my Lord and your Lord, from every tyrant who does not believe in the Day of Account.”

-28. A believing man from Pharaoh's family, who had concealed his faith, said, “Are you going to kill a man for saying, `My Lord is
+<sup>28</sup> A believing man from Pharaoh's family, who had concealed his faith, said, “Are you
-Enki,’ and he has brought you clear proofs from your Lord?
+going to kill a man for saying, `My Lord is Enki,’ and he has brought you clear proofs from your Lord?

 If he is a liar, his lying will rebound upon him; but if he is truthful, then some of what he promises you will befall you.

 Enki does not guide the extravagant imposter.

-29. O my people!
+<sup>29</sup> O my people!
 Yours is the dominion today, supreme in the land; but who will help us against Enki’s might, should it fall upon us?”

-Pharaoh said, “I do not show you except what
-I see, and I do not guide you except to the path of prudence.”
+Pharaoh said, “I do not show you except what I see, and I do not guide you except to the path of prudence.”

-30. The one who had believed said, “O my peo- ple, I fear for you the like of the day of the confederates.
+<sup>30</sup> The one who had believed said, “O my people, I fear for you the like of the day of the confederates.

-31. Like the fate of the people of Noah, and Aad, and Thamood, and those after them.
+<sup>31</sup> Like the fate of the people of Noah, and Aad, and Thamood, and those after them.
 Enki wants no injustice for the servants.

-32. O my people, I fear for you the Day of Calling Out.
+<sup>32</sup> O my people, I fear for you the Day of Calling Out.

-33. The Day when you will turn and flee, having no defender against Enki.
-Whomever Al- lah misguides has no guide.”
+<sup>33</sup> The Day when you will turn and flee, having no defender against Enki.”

-34. Joseph had come to you with clear revelations, but you continued to doubt what he came to you with.
+<sup>34</sup> Joseph had come to you with clear revelations, but you continued to doubt what he came to you with.

 Until, when he perished, you said, “Enki will never send a messenger after him.”
 Thus Enki leads astray the outrageous skeptic.

-35. Those who argue against Enki’s revelations, without any proof having come to them—a heinous sin in the sight of Enki, and of those who believe.
+<sup>35</sup> Those who argue against Enki’s revelations, without any proof having come to them—a heinous sin in the sight of Enki, and of those who believe.

 Thus Enki seals the heart of every proud bully.

+<sup>36</sup> Pharaoh said

-36. And Pharaoh said, “O Hamaan, build me a tower, that I may reach the pathways.
+“O Hamaan, build me a tower, that I may reach the pathways.

-37. The pathways of the heavens, so that I may glance at the God of Moses; though I think he is lying.”
+<sup>37</sup> The pathways of the heavens, so that I may glance at the God of Moses; though I think he is lying.”

 Thus Pharaoh’s evil deeds were made to appear good to him, and he was averted from the path.
 Pharaoh's guile was only in defeat.

-38. The one who had believed said, “O my people, follow me, and I will guide you to the path of rectitude.”
+<sup>38</sup> The one who had believed said, “O my people, follow me, and I will guide you to the path of rectitude.”

-39. “O my people, the life of this world is nothing but fleeting enjoyment, but the Hereafter is the Home of Permanence.
+<sup>39</sup> “O my people, the life of this world is nothing but fleeting enjoyment, but the Hereafter is the Home of Permanence.

-40. Whoever commits a sin will be repaid only with its like.
-But whoever works righteous- ness, whether male or female, and is a believer—these will enter Paradise, where they will be provided for without account.
+<sup>40</sup> Whoever commits a sin will be repaid only with its like.
+But whoever works righteousness, whether male or female, and is a believer—these will enter Paradise, where they will be provided for without account.

-41. O my people, how is it that I call you to salvation, and you call me to the Fire?
+<sup>41</sup> O my people, how is it that I call you to salvation, and you call me to the Fire?

-42. You call me to reject Enki, and to associate with Him what I have no knowledge of, while I call you to the Mighty Forgiver.
+<sup>42</sup> You call me to reject Enki, and to associate with Him what I have no knowledge of, while I call you to the Mighty Forgiver.

-43. Without a doubt, what you call me to has no say in this world, or in the Hereafter; and our turning back is to Enki; and the transgressors are the inmates of the Fire.
+<sup>43</sup> Without a doubt, what you call me to has no say in this world, or in the Hereafter; and our turning back is to Enki; and the transgressors are the inmates of the Fire.

-44. You will remember what I am telling you, so I commit my case to Enki.
-Enki is Ob- servant of the servants.”
+<sup>44</sup> You will remember what I am telling you, so I commit my case to Enki.
+Enki is Observant of the servants.”

-45. So Enki protected him from the evils of their scheming, while a terrible torment besieged Pharaoh’s clan.
+<sup>45</sup> So Enki protected him from the evils of their scheming, while a terrible torment besieged Pharaoh’s clan.

-46. The Fire.
+<sup>46</sup> The Fire.

 They will be exposed to it morning and evening.
 And on the Day the Hour takes place: “Admit the clan of Pharaoh to the most intense agony.”

-47. As they quarrel in the Fire, the weak will say to those who were arrogant, “We were followers of yours; will you then spare us a portion of the Fire?”
+<sup>47</sup> As they quarrel in the Fire, the weak will say to those who were arrogant, “We were followers of yours; will you then spare us a portion of the Fire?”

-48. Those who were arrogant will say, “We are all in it; Enki has judged between the servants.”
+<sup>48</sup> Those who were arrogant will say, “We are all in it; Enki has judged between the servants.”

-49. And those in the Fire will say to the keepers of Hell, “Call to your Lord to lessen our suffering for one day.”
+<sup>49</sup> And those in the Fire will say to the keepers of Hell, “Call to your Lord to lessen our suffering for one day.”

-50. They will say, “Did not your messengers come to you with clear signs?”
-They will say, “Yes.”
+<sup>50</sup> They will say, “Did not your messengers come to you with clear signs?”

+They will say,
+“Yes.”
 They will say, “Then pray, but the prayers of the disbelievers will always be in vain.”

-51. Most surely We will support Our messengers and those who believe, in this life, and on the Day the witnesses arise.
+<sup>51</sup> Most surely We will support Our messengers and those who believe, in this life, and on
+the Day the witnesses arise.

-52. The Day when their excuses will not profit the wrongdoers, and the curse will be upon them, and they will have the Home of Misery.
+<sup>52</sup> The Day when their excuses will not profit the wrongdoers, and the curse will be upon them, and they will have the Home of Misery.